PrikshitSingh24/CodeX/README.md

 # CodeX
-It is a online code executor that runs on docker and executes your code in the provided language
+It is an online code executor that runs on docker and executes your code in the provided language.
+Currently able to execute
+--->javascript
+--->python
+code